wavefrontHQ/docs/pages/doc/alerts_missing_data.md

 summary: Configure an alert to fire when a time series stops reporting.
 ---

+Part of alert planning is to design alerts that let you know about machine or application faults.
+From a monitoring point of view, the main symptom of a crashed machine or application is that data from that source is no longer reported to Wavefront.
+In effect, the data we expect from that source is "missing".

-Sometimes a time series stops reporting data points, for example, because the source of the metric has failed.
-Alerting on missing data can help you identify potential failures and resolve them before too much data is lost.
+This page can help you understand how to configure alerts to detect missing data, so you can identify potential failures and resolve them before too much data is lost.

 ## What is Missing Data?

-When a time series stops reporting data points, a gap of NO DATA occurs where we otherwise expect data points to be.
+Sometimes a time series stops reporting data points.
+When this happens, a gap of NO DATA occurs where we otherwise expect data points to be.
 These expected but unreported data points are referred to as missing data.

 A time series might stop reporting for any number of reasons.
+The most common reason is that the source of the series -- an application, service, or host machine -- has crashed and can no longer send data points to Wavefront.
+(Sometimes network interruptions cause data loss, although more typically, the result is a data delay.)

+A time series might

+Minor network problems might cause a packet

 temporary (resolve on their own) or permanent brief insignificant interruption that resolves on its own, or a longer significant downtime